G Dub/AH on public credit

 expense, but by vigorous exertion in time of peace to discharge the

-debts which unavoidable wars may have occasioned
+debts which unavoidable wars may have occasioned, not ungenerously

 throwing upon posterity the burden which we ourselves ought to bear.
 The